Trump-backed Perdue challenges Kemp in Georgia GOP primary

 “The man who lost Republicans the United States Senate and brought the last year of skyrocketing inflation, open borders, runaway government spending, and woke cancel culture upon the American people now wants to lose the Georgia governor’s office to the national face of the radical left movement,” Hall said.

+Perdue said he would campaign on a platform of entirely eliminating the state income tax, enhancing public safety and empowering parents’ ability to control what is taught in public schools.

-Perdue, though, said Kemp was to blame for January Senate losses by Perdue and to Democrat Jon Ossoff and by Republican Kelly Loeffler to Democrat Raphael Warnock.
+But he hit most strongly on hard feelings over Trump’s electoral loss, as well as January Senate losses by Perdue to Democrat Jon Ossoff and by Republican Kelly Loeffler to Democrat Raphael Warnock.

+Perdue blamed Kemp for the losses, with a spokesperson pointing to a settlement agreement Secretary of State Brad Raffensperger and the State Election Board made with the state Democratic Party in March 2020 in which the state agreed to set uniform standards for examining signatures on mail-in absentee ballots.
+Kemp was not a party to the lawsuit.

-“Kemp caved before the election and the country is paying the price today,” Perdue said.
+“Think about how different it would be if Kemp had fought Abrams first before the election instead of fighting Trump,” Perdue said.
+“Kemp caved before the election and the country is paying the price today.”

+Trump-aligned Republicans say the changes led to a smaller share of absentee ballots being rejected statewide, allowing President Joe Biden to win.
+There is no proof that is true.

 Perdue was supporting Kemp as recently as June, introducing him at the state Republican Party convention.
-Kemp said Thursday that he couldn’t control whether Perdue would be “a man of his word.”
+Kemp said Thursday that he could not control whether Perdue would be “a man of his word.”

 Perdue’s entry could drag Kemp to the right as he vies for primary support.
-Kemp had hoped to use Abrams’ Wednesday entry to the governor’s race to rally Republicans to his side, but Trump issued a statement after Abrams announced claiming that his strongest supporters would never vote for Kemp.
-Trump has repeatedly targeted Kemp, saying Kemp didn’t do enough to overturn President Joe Biden’s electoral victory in Georgia.
+Kemp had hoped to use Abrams’ Wednesday entry to the governor’s race to rally Republicans to his side, but Trump issued a statement after Abrams announced claiming his strongest supporters would never vote for Kemp.
+Trump has repeatedly targeted Kemp, saying Kemp did not do enough to overturn Biden’s electoral victory in Georgia.

 “The MAGA base will just not vote for him after what he did with respect to election integrity and two horribly run elections, for President and then two Senate seats,” Trump said.
 “But some good Republican will run, and some good Republican will get my endorsement, and some good Republican will WIN!”